TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 - Implemented random forest classifier and svm model to achieve an accuracy score of 88% and 83% respectively.

-- Validated random forest with a mean cross_val_score of 88% and demonstrated its superior robustness compared to svm with a mean cross_val_score of 81%.
+- Validated random forest classifier with a mean cross_val_score of 88% and demonstrated its superior robustness compared to svm with a mean cross_val_score of 81%.

 <div align='left'>